patricnilackshan/clip-to-qr/README.md

-# My QR Code Generator
+# Clip to QR 📋➡️📱

-This project generates a QR code from the text in your clipboard and displays it in a Tkinter window.
+A Python tool that generates a QR code from clipboard text and displays it in a GUI window using Tkinter.

 ## Requirements